HarshKapadia2/networking/bgp.md

         -   [The Virgin Media ISP outage - What happened? - YouTube](https://www.youtube.com/watch?v=6GWMJ42aY0w)
         -   [Cloudflare’s view of the Virgin Media outage in the UK](https://blog.cloudflare.com/virgin-media-outage-april-4-2023/)
 -   Resource Public Key Infrastructure (RPKI)
+    -   RPKI provides origin IP and IP prefix verification (protection against Sub-Prefix Hijacking Attack), while BGPSec provides AS path verification (protection against Shortest AS Path/One-Hop Attack).
+For full protection, both RPKI and BGPSec have to be implemented by all ASes along the path from the source to the destination.
     -   [RPKI - The required cryptographic upgrade to BGP routing](https://blog.cloudflare.com/rpki)
     -   [RPKI and BGP: our [Cloudflare's] path to securing Internet Routing](https://blog.cloudflare.com/rpki-details)
     -   [BGP leaks and cryptocurrencies](https://blog.cloudflare.com/bgp-leaks-and-crypto-currencies)